Deploying a network inventory system ahead of major investments

 • Administrative tasks

-When implementing NetStork in the ASTA-NET’s environment, we came across some difficulties:
+When implementing NetStork in ASTA-NET’s environment, we encountered some challenges.

-The final process of data migration had to take no longer than 2 days, in order not to affect the current operational activities of the operator.
-To meet this challenge, our developers prepared a special migration tool based on the format of data stored in the existing system.
+The final data migration process had to be completed within 2 days to avoid disrupting the operator’s ongoing activities.
+To meet this challenge, our developers built a custom migration tool tailored to the data format of the existing system.

 What new modules did we implement?

-Due to widely planned investments and new requirements for the network inventory system, we introduced many additional modifications to NetStork after it was launched in the production environment.
-These are the most important features we created:
+Due to extensive investment plans and new requirements for the inventory system, we introduced several modifications to NetStork after the initial launch.
+The most important features included:

-allow the combination of objects in categories, projects and sub-projects.
+This allows objects to be grouped into categories, projects, and sub-projects.
 Each step can have its own technical documentation.

 Bulk object editing